Naveen13-nevu/Naveen13-nevu/README.md

 ## 🧑‍💻 About Me

-I am a passionate **Java Full Stack Developer** with hands-on experience in building
+I am a passionate **Java Full Stack Developer** with experience in building
-**secure, scalable, database-driven web applications**.
+**secure, scalable, database-driven web applications** using Java technologies.

 - 💡 Strong in Core Java & OOP
 - 🔐 Experience with authentication & authorization
-- 🌱 Always learning new technologies
+- 🌱 Continuous learner & problem solver

 ---